When is Winter Love Island on ITV2? New host, cast, location and your questions answered

 Who’s the brand new host of Love Island?

-Laura Whitmore was confirmed as Love Island’s new host for the January 2020 sequence.
+Laura Whitmore was confirmed as Love Island’s new host for the January 2020 collection.

 “I want to thank ITV for trusting me at the helm of this huge show.
 I wish it was in better circumstances; Caroline is a brilliant host and also a friend.
 We’ve spoken a lot in the last few days since she stepped down.
 She has been very kind to me and strongly pushed me for this role.”

-Earlier Love Island host Caroline Flack introduced in December she can be stepping down from the present, after she was arrested and charged with assault by beating.
+Earlier Love Island host Caroline Flack introduced in December she could be stepping down from the present, after she was arrested and charged with assault by beating.

-Revealing the information on her Instagram story, the 40-year-old stated: “Love Island has been my world for the final 5 years, it’s the very best present on telly.
+Revealing the information on her Instagram story, the 40-year-old mentioned: “Love Island has been my world for the final 5 years, it’s one of the best present on telly.

 “In order to not detract attention from the upcoming series I feel the best thing I can do is to stand down for Series 6.
 I want to wish the incredible team working on the show a fantastic series in Cape Town.”